Henry Schwarzschild

 Henry Schwarzschild (November 2, 1925 – June 1, 1996) was an activist for civil rights and human rights.
 He joined the Civil Rights Movement and became involved in the fight against capital punishment.
-He founded the National Coalition to Abolish the Death Penalty (NCADP) and the Lawyer's Constitutional Defense Committee and headed the American Civil Liberties Union's Capital Punishment Project.
+He founded the National Coalition to Abolish the Death Penalty (NCADP), served as the executive director of the Lawyer's Constitutional Defense Committee from 1964 to 1970, and headed the American Civil Liberties Union's Capital Punishment Project from 1974 to 1990.

 Early life

 Schwarzschild was born in Wiesbaden, Germany.
 At 13, he moved to New York City in 1939 with his parents, right before World War II.
 After serving in the army in the war as a member of the Counterintelligence Corps from 1944 to 1946, he went to the City College of New York, where he received a bachelor's degree and then did graduate work in political theory at Columbia University After serving in the army, it is said that he had the "appearance of a durable veteran from ancient wars, penetrating eyes intolerant of bombast and passivity, facial lines that mobilize easily to express by turns infectious good humor, remembered pain, resignation, impatience."

 He married Kathleen Jett, and the couple had two daughters, Miriam and Hannah.
 In the 1950s, he worked as an executive of the International Rescue Committee, the American Committee for Cultural Freedom, and the Anti-Defamation League of B'nai B'rith.